 Hair loss treatment not for chins

 "Either you were born or genetically predisposed to have a beard or not.
 Minoxidil can often produce significant regrowth on the scalp since there is a follicle there to stimulate.
 However, Minoxidil cannot create a follicle where one does not exist already.
 In instances where minoxidil causes facial hair growth as a side effect, this is because it strengthens fine hairs that were already there.
-This is why a transplant is indeed the answer for men who cannot grow beards or have Alopecia Areata Barbae.”
+This is why a transplant is indeed the answer for men who cannot grow beards, unless it is through Alopecia Areata Barbae.